mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_charts.md

 ???+ warning

     Please note that Vizro is not responsible for any custom-created component or integration.
-    Ensure that your custom-created components or integrations do not leak any sensitive information or expose users to any security threat.
+    Ensure that your custom-created components or integrations do not leak any sensitive information or expose users to any security threat before deploying your dashboards.